Punjab Police FC: History

-Punjab Police FC, governed by the Punjab Police, have an extremely proud past record of enjoying high status in sports and have produced talented players who represented India national football team.
+Punjab Police FC, governed by the Punjab Police, have produced talented players who represented the India national football team.
 The club in 1965, reached final of India's oldest football tournament, Durand Cup, but went down 2–0 to Jarnail Singh led Mohun Bagan.

 Gurdev Singh Gill, who represented Punjab Police FC for two brief spells in the 1970s, 80s and 90s, being felicitated by the Minister of State for Youth Affairs and Sports (IC) and Information & Broadcasting, Col. Rajyavardhan Singh Rathore in New Delhi.

 They have won lot of regional and state tournaments.
 Their first win was the Sait Nagjee Football Tournament in 1962 and most recent win was the Delhi Lt.
 Governor's Cup in 2006.
 However, the club's most cherishable win was the 1994–95 Punjab State Super Football League.
 Legendary footballer Gurdev Singh managed the club briefly from 1985 to 1995.
 In 2001–02 NFL season, the club finished in twelfth place and relegated to the NFL II.
 In 2003 and 2005, they emerged as runners-up of the Guru Gobind Singh Trophy.
 At the 56th Principal Harbhajan Singh Memorial All-India Cup in Mohali, in 2018, Punjab Police reached semi-finals.
 In 2019 Punjab State Super League, the club faced Minerva Punjab in final, but lost the match 2(5)–2(4) in penalty-shootout.

 In 2021, Punjab Police participated in prestigious Birat Gold Cup of Nepal and entered into semifinals after 2–0 win against Machhindra.
 Later, they defeated Sankata Boys 1–0 in semi-final.
 In final on 17 April, the club suffered a 1–0 defeat to Nepal A.P.F.
 Club.
 The club lifted Punjab State Super Football League title in 2020–21 season.
 The club was featured in the 40th edition of the Sikkim Gold Cup in November 2024.